-Data from Projections Central suggests that there will be 340 counseling openings each year through 2026, including replacement jobs.6 Educational, guidance, school, and vocational counselors are projected to have more annual openings than all other reported fields combined at 200.6 Substance abuse and behavioral disorder counselors may have 60 annual openings during this period, followed by mental health counselors (40), rehabilitation counselors (30), and all other counselors (10).6
+Data from Projections Central suggests that there will be about 350 counseling openings each year through 2030.6 Educational, guidance, school, and vocational counseling is projected to have more annual openings than all other reported fields at 180.6 Substance abuse, behavioral disorder, and mental health counseling is expected to have 130 annual openings during this period, followed by marriage and family therapists and all other counselors, at 20 openings each.6

 6. Projections Central, Long Term Occupational Projections 2016-2026: https://projectionscentral.org/Projections/LongTerm